cksajil/DSAIRP25/notes/session_36.md

 - Installation
 - Connecting to Excel/CSV
 - Chart creation in Tableau
+- What is Dashboard ?
     - Dashboard creation in Tableau

 ## What is Tableau?
 Tableau is a Business Intelligence tool from Salesforce that helps us turn raw data into meaningful insights — using dashboards, charts and reports.